Code-Institute-Submissions/marybees/README.md

 This page also shows the order information.
 Order number, order date & time, name of item, quantity and price as well as delivery address provided.
 There is a checkbox option that allows the user to save their shipping info also.

-Some shoppers like to create profiles with companies to speed up the checkout experience as well as keep track of their order history.
+Some shoppers like to create profiles with companies to speed up the checkout experience as well as keep track of their order history and billing info.
-It is possible for shoppers to create  profile and save their personal and order histories for future reference.
+It is possible for shoppers to create a profile and save their personal and order histories for future reference.
+Reset passwords as needed.

 ### Features Left to Implement